Skeletal Muscle Blood Flow

 - Like the coronary circulation, muscle blood flow can be significantly compromised by extravascular compression that occurs during strong muscular contractions, especially during sustained tetanic contractions.

 The figure below shows how blood flow changes during phasic contractions.
-An example of this would be measuring brachial artery inflow during rhythmical contraction of the forearm.
+This is observed when measuring brachial artery inflow during rhythmical contraction of the forearm.